iansw246/remove-unavailable-youtube-video/README.md

 # Details
 Unavailable videos are videos that are deleted, privated, blocked due to copyright grounds, or other reasons.
 Videos availability, mostly for videos blocked for copyright, is different in each country.

+# Todo
+- Get app approved by Google
+- Add unit tests
+- Add privacy policy or other information
+- Link to Github?